ScottGuthart/flaskloginapp/README.md

 # flaskloginapp
 Flask App Template

 Inspired by and modeled after [Miguel Grinberg's Flask Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
-Links are included below to corresponding sections in the tutorial to make it easy for you to understand how the code works and modify it to fit your needs.
+Links are included corresponding sections in the tutorial if you want to learn more.

 Includes:
 * Login / User Registration with email confirmation ([Learn More](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-v-user-logins))